m-gallegos/MM2SF/README.md

 This function represents a version that employs uniformly distributed Gaussian functions in space.

 ## Self-Optimization of Angular ACSFs

+Here, we present an illustrative example showcasing the straightforward utilization of MM2SF to systematically explore the angular space within a molecular framework.
+This example demonstrates how MM2SF can be effortlessly employed to construct a comprehensive collection of angular symmetry functions, effectively describing the intricate spatial characteristics of the molecular system.

+First, the MM2SF package, along with its angular module, must be imported:

     import MM2SF as mm2sf
     from MM2SF.angular import *

+Then the angular selector is invoked.
+As previously mentioned, this process necessitates a trajectory file that consolidates XYZ Cartesian coordinates from the various geometries explored during the sampling.
+Currenlty, only the standard (tailor-made) distribution scheme is implemented.

+### Tailor-made distribution

     mm2sf_angular.angular_selector(trjname="./alanine_capped_AMBER_traj_500K.xyz", rcut=3.5, nbins=500, trj_step=250, nmax=20, max_iter=100000000,
                  cv_type='full', gmm_crit="bicconv", atype=3, afrac=0.75, percbic=30, percdiff=40,new_format=True)

+    Parameters:
+    - trjname (str): Path to the trajectory file (XYZ format in Angstroms).
+    - rcut (float): Cutoff radius (in Angstroms).
+    - nbins (int): Number of bins for 2D histograms.
+    - trj_step (int): Step used to sample the geometries.
+    - nmax (int): Maximum number of Gaussian functions to look for.
+    - max_iter (int): Maximum number of iterations for GMM.
+    - cv_type (str): GMM covariance type.
+    - gmm_crit (str): Criterion employed for selecting the number of clusters ('bicmin' or 'bicconv').
+    - atype (int): Type of angular ACSF to be employed (3, heavily modified, or 5, pairwise expansion).
+    - afrac (float): Percentage of angular functions to take (0 to 1).
+    - percbic (float): BIC score percentile (required if gmm_crit is "bicconv").
+    - percdiff (float): BIC diff percentile (required if gmm_crit is "bicconv").
+    - new_format (logic): use old (deprecated) or new format to store the ACSF angular parameters.

+## Computation of the optimized ACSF features

+In addition to the optimization of ACSF parameters, MM2SF incorporates a built-in module for computing the final ACSF descriptors of a specified molecule or a collection of molecules.
+This functionality relies on an input file that consolidates the concatenated XYZ Cartesian coordinates of the target molecules for which ACSF features will be computed.
+It is worth noting that this input file can include additional columns corresponding to atomic properties.
+If such columns are present in the initial XYZ file, MM2SF seamlessly incorporates them into the final output files.
+This capability significantly streamlines the creation of final databases for practical machine learning purposes.

+First, the MM2SF package, along with its acsf computation module, must be imported:

+    import MM2SF as mm2sf
     from MM2SF.acsf import *

+### New format

     mm2sf_sfc.compute_ACSF(trjname="./alanine_capped_AMBER_traj_500K.xyz",irad="./input.rad",iang="./input.ang",new_format=True)

+    Parameters:
+    - trjname (str): Name of the trajectory file with .xyz extension (as XYZ coordinates).
+    - itype (str): path to the input.type file (file containing information about the number and types of different chemical elements in the database).
+    - irad (str): path to the input.rad file (file specifying the parameters for constructing radial symmetry functions.)
+    - iang (str): path to the input.and file (file specifying the parameters for constructing angular symmetry functions.)
+    - new_format (logic): use old (deprecated) or new formats for the creation of the ACSF files.
+                  When using the old format, the input.type file must be provided.

+### Old format

     mm2sf_sfc.compute_ACSF(trjname="./alanine_capped_AMBER_traj_500K.xyz",itype="./input.type",irad="./input.rad",iang="./input.ang",new_format=False)

 # References